dumbandstupid123/EDES301/README.md

 This is a cumulative repository of all assignments, projects, and required documentation

 Repo Content:
-- Assignment 1: Circuit Analysis
+- Homework 1: Circuit Analysis
-- Assignment 2: Pocket Beagle Introduction and Setup
+- Homework 2: Pocket Beagle Introduction and Setup
-- Assignment 3: Packages, Internet + Binary
+- Homework 3: Packages, Internet + Binary
-- Assignment 4: Python for Embedded Systems
+- Homework 4: Python for Embedded Systems

 Project 1:
 - Initial Project Proposal